Voluntary Assisted Dying (VAD) is a legal end of life choice in all Australian states and the Australian Capital Territory.

 Over the following 18 months, Regulations, policies, operating guidelines and training were developed and the Act came into effect on June 19, 2019.
 Reports, details of the operation of the VAD Review Board, further information, available here.
 (Mar 2021)

-The ACT Parliament passed their VAD Act on June 5, 2024.
+Voluntary Assisted Dying commenced in the Australian Capital Territory (ACT) on November 3, 2025.
+The ACT passed their VAD Act on June 5, 2024.

 The ACT legislation contains a major difference with state legislation with the absence of a requirement for a six or 12 month prognosis.
 Instead, doctors will confirm that the disease, illness or medical condition is 'advanced'.

 The ACT legislation followed the passage of federal legislation to restore Territory rights and allow the ACT to debate Voluntary Assisted Dying.
-(July 2024)
+(Nov 2025)